 A Link Between Metabolic Health and Nerve Health

-We rely on our nerves to relay sensory information like smell, touch, pain, and taste from our senses, skin, muscles, and organs to our brain.
+We rely on our nerves to relay sensory information like smell, touch, and taste from our senses, skin, muscles, and organs to our brain.
 Nerves are also responsible for sending information in the opposite direction, from our brains to our muscles and organs, for physical movement, digestion, and other bodily functions.
-Imbalanced blood sugar and nerve pain can be related.
+Imbalanced blood sugar and nerves can be related too.

 Is my nerve health at risk?

-When the nervous system is dysregulated, a wide array of symptoms follow, from pain and numbness to difficulty swallowing.
-“Neuropathy” is the medical term for dysfunction or damage of nerves.
-Peripheral neuropathy is damage to nerves in the extremities (hands, arms, feet, and legs) often associated with pain, tingling, and/or numbness.
+When the nervous system is dysregulated, a wide array of symptoms follow, from discomfort and numbness to difficulty swallowing.

 Diagnoses related to blood sugar dysregulation are still on the rise .
-One common long-term consequence of dysregulated blood sugar is nerve damage and neuropathy.
+One common long-term consequence of dysregulated blood sugar is damage to the nerves.

 Healthy nerves require sufficient nutritional intake, and some nutrients are more important than others in terms of nerve support.
-Certain nutritional deficiencies can also be the underlying cause of nerve pain and tingling .
+Certain nutritional insufficiencies can also be the underlying cause of nerve discomfort and tingling .
 Specifically, B vitamins (B-6, B-12, folate, and thiamine) levels are some of the most important to analyze .

 B-Vitamin Deficiencies and Nerve Damage

 A lack of B-12 depletes the myelin sheath that surrounds nerves, protecting them and aiding in the fast transmission of information.
 This damage can result in symptoms of tingling, burning, and numbness.
 B-12 is also a necessary cofactor in the maintenance of normal homocysteine levels.
-High homocysteine levels are associated with a greater risk of neuropathy.
+Healthy homocysteine levels are associated with healthier nerves.